Steam to Water Conversion

 Converting Steam Systems to Hot Water Systems

-There are a lot of homeowners thinking of converting their old steam system to a hot water system.
-There are many old steam systems which are very inefficient due to lack of maintenance through the years and an old oversized inefficient boiler.
-It can be very costly to convert a steam system to hot water and may create many problems.
+Are you are thinking of converting an old steam system to a hot water system.
+Many steam systems are very inefficient due to lack of maintenance through the years and an old oversized inefficient boiler.
+It can be very costly to convert a steam system to a hot water system and may create some issues.
 There have also been many steam systems converted with no problems.
 We must ask ourselves these questions.
-Why do you want to convert it?
-Is it worth the investment to convert it?
-Should I just improve the existing steam system?

-It has been estimated that by converting from an old steam system to a high efficiency hot water system could save you between 15% and 60%.
-They usually average this around 25%.
+It has been estimated that by converting from an old steam system to a higher efficient hot water system could save you between 15% and 60%.
+They usually average this around 35%.
 I personally think this should be closer to the high side with the products on the market today.
-That is of course if the new boiler is properly sized and properly piped.
+That is of course, if the new boiler is properly sized and properly piped.
 This is a good system for the newer boilers running in the mid to high 90% range.
-This is a more expensive boiler which requires more maintenance but, is an excellent choice for this type of application.
-The mod/con boilers are more efficient while cooler water returns to the boiler.
-The steam to water conversions usually operates at a greatly reduced water temperature.
-To address the second question, it could cost as high as $15,000 to $20,000 or more to convert to a hot water system.
-It all depends on where you are located and what needs done for the conversion.
-Is there a pay back or breakeven point at these costs?
-You need to decide that for yourself.
-How long are you going to live there?
-How high are your fuel bills?
-What can be done to update your current system and at what cost to savings ratio.
-Look at the cost and the fuel usage.
-Calculate a savings and look at pay back.
+This is a more expensive boiler which requires more maintenance but is an excellent choice for this type of application.
+The mod/con boilers are more efficient when cooler water returns to the boiler.
+The steam to water conversions usually operate at a greatly reduced water temperature.
+The installation costs vary dependent on where you are located and what needs done for the conversion.

-We will look at this from a few different angles.
+We will look at this from a few angles.
 The first will be what to look for in a steam system before thinking too hard about converting it, how to size the new hot water boiler, what we need to do before we convert to hot water, and how to convert it.

-Do not get rid of the cast iron radiation!
+4.Do not get rid of the cast iron radiation!
 Cast iron radiation has a big percentage of heat output is radiant heat.
 Radiant heat does not create air currents.
 Air currents increase heat loss.
 This is not a huge difference, but every little bit of savings helps.
-Cast iron radiation produces less air currents than any other heat including copper tube aluminum baseboard except radiant in-floor heat.
+Cast iron radiation produces less drafts than any other heat including copper tube aluminum baseboard.
+Radiant in-floor heat is the only heat style that is better than cast iron radiators.
+The cast iron radiators will create a more comfortable home utilizing less fuel.

 2. What to do before we start?

-1. First run the steam pressure up to 10 psi and check for leaks.
+1.First run the steam pressure up to 10 psi and check for leaks.
 I usually do this with a flashlight as it will reflect off the steam.
 Some people use a mirror to see if it steams up.

 2. If there are return lines on the radiators are they big enough to carry the water back to the boiler?